 • The system is growing

-• There’s a real need for flexibility
+• You need real flexibility

 • Do I actually need this right now?